laddem/laddem.github.io/content/home/featured.md

 # Documentation: https://wowchemy.com/docs/page-builder/
 widget: featured

+active: false

 # This file represents a page section.
 headless: true

 # Order that this section appears on the page.
-weight: 80
+weight: 20

-title: Featured Publications
+title: Destaques
 subtitle: ""

 content:
   # Page type to display.
 E.g. post, talk, publication...
   page_type: publication
   # Choose how many pages you would like to display (0 = all pages)
-  count: 0
+  count: 1
   # Filter on criteria
   filters:
     author: ""